lcpulzone/tea_time/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-ruby.svg)](https://forthebadge.com)

-The goal of this project is to  create a Rails API for a Tea Subscription Service, within a time limit of approximately 8 hours.
+The goal of this project is to  create a Rails API for a Tea Subscription Service within a time limit of approximately 8 hours.

 The minimum endpoints asked for are:
 *  An endpoint to subscribe a customer to a tea subscription